Scan-o-Matic/scanomatic/README.md

 ## UI

 ### Admin stuff
-* Ability to calibrate and add a new grayscale with using old as reference.
+* :star: Ability to calibrate and add a new grayscale with using old as reference.
 * Validation of that a grayscale is producing acceptable values in a scanner over time

 ### Troubleshooting and QC

 * Showing of gridding in Status and QC-view.
 (API exists, viewing in re-gridding exists)
-* Showing of log-files for a project at various stages and views (API exists).
+* :star: Showing of log-files for a project at various stages and views (API exists).
 * Showing of the instructions given at various stages to Scan-o-matic (API exists).
 * Regridding grid image can block the ui elements, also may not work if less than 4 images...
+* :star: Be able to specify what images to be included for each plate at the analysis stage.
+  If one plate has problems towards the end of experiment, only this one should skip last couple of images.
 * QC be able to know what phenotypes been extracted and normed

 ### Fixtures

-* Fixture creation image selection should allow to select file on server as well as uploading image
+* :star: Fixture creation image selection should allow to select file on server as well as uploading image
-* Fixture creation should have magnification of what is hovered.
+* :star: Fixture creation should have magnification of what is hovered.

 ### Compilation